Software Developer: Educational Requirements & Career Info

 Educational Requirements for Software Developers

-Most computer software engineering jobs require a bachelor's degree.
+Most computer software development jobs require bachelor's degrees in computer science or software engineering.
 These programs have significant math requirements that include a sequence in calculus, plus courses in differential equations and linear algebra.
 A sequence in physics is also required.
 Students typically complete these requirements in the first two years of a program.

-The engineering tracks of these programs teach students how to construct, analyze, and maintain software through lectures and laboratory sessions.
+The software engineering tracks of these programs teach students how to construct, analyze, and maintain software through lectures and laboratory sessions.
 Programs include topics in computer programming, operating systems, and networks.
 In many programs, the capstone requirement is a senior design project that allows students to apply the principles they've learned to an original concept.
 Students may also take part in cooperative internships to gain experience as part of an engineering program.

 Computer software engineering students may want to consider programs that are accredited by ABET, Inc., formerly the Accreditation Board for Engineering and Technology.
 According to ABET, graduate schools, employers and certification boards may require that applicants hold degrees from accredited programs (www.abet.org).

-Software engineers do not have professional licensing requirements but may need certifications.
+Software developers and engineers do not have professional licensing requirements but may need certifications.
 However, if one chose to certify, one possible option is certification from the Computer Society of the Institute of Electrical and Electronics Engineers, which offers software development credentials for beginning and experienced software engineers.

-Computer software engineers often work in one of two major areas: systems or applications.
+Computer software developers often work in one of two major areas: systems or applications.
 Engineers working in the systems sector develop operating systems for computers.
 Those who work in the applications sector design computer programs and modify existing programs to perform specific tasks.
 Each sector requires engineers to be knowledgeable in development software such as C, C++ and Java.